 Group therapy brings people who share similar experiences together.
 As such, it usually focuses on a particular mental health concern or struggle, such as depression or anxiety.

-While group therapy is generally available for anyone who wants to attend a session, it is great for areas where healthcare is limited and understaffed.
+While group session therapy is generally available for anyone who wants to attend a session, it is great for areas where healthcare is limited and understaffed.

 Group therapy can be used to help people overcome conditions such as: